tbone-framework/TBone/docs/source/resources.rst

         class Meta:
             allowed_detail = ['get', 'post']  # In this example, only GET and POST methods are allowed

-Resource options are essential with resource who wish to override built-in functionality such as:
+Resource options are essential to resources who wish to override built-in functionality such as:

     * Serialization
     * Authentication